Red Dwarf: Future

 More feature-length specials were to be produced following The Promised Lands release in April 2020, however, immediate plans to make them were delayed due to the COVID-19 pandemic.
-In 2021, a legal battle would ensue between Red Dwarf creators Doug Naylor and Rob Grant over the rights to the franchise, further delaying production of the series.
-The conflict would resolve by March 2023, where an agreement would be reached between Naylor and Grant, which stated they could each "launch separate iterations of Red Dwarf across various media."
-Grant would subsequently announce plans to write a prequel novel titled Red Dwarf: Titan in November that same year, adding that he'd like to produce it into a TV show, with a new cast portraying younger versions of the main characters.
-Naylor affirmed he'd like to continue the show with the current cast, stating there was "real interest" to do so.
+In 2021, a legal battle between Red Dwarf creators Doug Naylor and Rob Grant over the rights to the franchise further delayed production of the series.
+The conflict was resolved by March 2023 where they agreed they could each "launch separate iterations of Red Dwarf across various media."